95ellismle/FinancesApp2/README.md

 To create pseudo-data simply set the variable 'demo' to 'on' in the settings file.
 A wizard will then help you either create new data or use current random data.

 Whether using demo data or your own bank data the app has the same set of features.
 These are shown below, the check boxes without ticks are under development.
+- [x] Clean up the bank data to make it more readable by humans (remove nonsense strings, change the case of ALL CAPS words, remove random dates in the description and numbers and unnecessary punctuation)
 - [x] Plot and tabulate data
 - [ ] Pivots in tables.
 - [x] Edit categories within the table.